RaivoRipuli/lastwarVP/README.md

 ## Miscellaneous

-You can give players Note Name in game.
+You can give players "Note Name" in game.
 This way banned players cannot escape the ban by chaning their name, it is easier to deal with the OCR and you can you a common prefix to ban everyone.

 ## Miscellaneous info